nrz/ylikuutio/README.md

     > ajokki.exe

+`ajokki.exe` binary can also be executed in Linux, using Wine:

+    $ wine ./ajokki.exe

 Press `` to get console.
 Press F to toggle flying on off.
 Arrow keys work too.
 Ctrl is turbo.
 F1 toggles help display and there you'll see some more options to try.